ETA444/codetracker/README.md

 # Welcome to `CodeTracker 1.0`
-### A Python utility for counting lines of code in your Python projects.
+### A Python utility for counting lines of code in your Python projects and generating insights.

 - **Mission:** CodeTracker's goal is to provide a straightforward and efficient way to quantify your coding efforts.
 Whether you're tracking progress in a learning journey or monitoring the growth of a project, CodeTracker is your go-to tool for quick and accurate line count analytics and visualizations.
 - **Languages:** Python